-(g) Financial liabilities
+(f) Financial liabilities

-Financial liabilities include other payables (excluding provision for unutilised leave).
-Financial liabilities are recognised on the statement of financial position when, and only when, the Company becomes a party to the contractual provisions of the financial instruments.
-Financial liabilities are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Financial liabilities, which comprise other payables (excluding provision for employee leave) are initially measured at fair value plus directly attributable transaction costs, and are subsequently measured at amortised cost, using the effective interest method.

 A financial liability is derecognised when the obligation under the liability is extinguished.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised and through the amortisation process.